-The Study Area, slightly larger than the Project Area with an additional 20 km buffer, is defined as the area within which any potential effects of the Project on the VECs, based on the scientific literature, could occur.
+The Study Area is defined as the area within which any potential effects of the Project on the VECs, based on the scientific literature, could occur.
 The Study Area is the same as the "Affected Area" as originally defined by CEAA.